 Recreation and Fitness Studies

 The list of schools below have been selected by researching which schools offer similar programs to Cleveland State University.

-- Kent State University - Kent Campus in Kent, OH (29 miles away)
+- Kent State University - Kent Campus in Salem, OH (29 miles away)

-- Youngstown State University in Youngstown, OH (60 miles away)
+- Youngstown State University in Cincinnati, OH (60 miles away)

-- Pennsylvania State University - Penn State Shenango in Sharon, PA (63 miles away)
+- Pennsylvania State University - Penn State Shenango in New Kensington, PA (63 miles away)

-- Ohio State University - Mansfield Campus in Mansfield, OH (68 miles away)
+- Ohio State University - Mansfield Campus in Lima, OH (68 miles away)